 Who is eligible for the Clinical Pharmacy Research program?

 Pharmacy students in their P2 year apply in January.
-Students must have a pharmacy GPA of 3.0 or higher.
+Students must not have any unsatisfactory grades in required courses.

 If accepted students will complete the program requirements in their last two professional years- P3 and P4 years.

 What skills will I obtain?